Velocidex/velociraptor-docs/content/blog/html/2018/08/10/files_files_everything_is_just_a_file.md

 architecture, we are now able to relax our demands of the datastore and use a true key/value model (since we have no requirements for locking and synchronization).
-The default data store is now the FileBasedDataStore which stores all data in flat files.
+The default data store is now the FileBaseDataStore which stores all data in flat files.

 Using flat files over a database has many advantages, including ease of deployment, and simplification of the data model.
 Having flat files